WinDurango/WinDurango/README.md

 Check out the UI project at [WinDurango.UI](https://github.com/WinDurango-project/WinDurango.UI/)

 WinDurango is an experimental compatibility layer and emulator for **Xbox One** games on Windows.
 It aims to recreate the console environment so titles can run natively on PC hardware.
-Development is still in its early stages.
+Development is still in its early stages.f

 <p>
   <a href="https://www.youtube.com/watch?v=SZMLML7yZns">